 Chapter 1 – Development Summary

-Chapter 1 of NCERT Social Science Economics textbook – Understanding Economic development will introduce students to the idea of development in terms of an economy.
-It defines basic concepts like development, literacy rate, IMR, HDI, per capita income and sustainable development.
-Assess different perspectives of development, interpret the different indicators of development, compare economic and non-economic indicators of development and analyse the merits and demerits of PCI as a development indicator.
-It will also identify the significance of sustainable development.
+Chapter 1 of NCERT Social Science Economics textbook – Understanding Economic Development will introduce students to the idea of development in terms of an economy.
+It defines basic concepts like development, literacy rate, IMR, HDI, per capita income, and sustainable development.
+Furthermore, the chapter assesses different perspectives on development, interprets the different indicators of development, compares economic and non-economic indicators of development, and analyses the merits and demerits of PCI as a development indicator.
+Moreover, it also identifies the significance of sustainable development.

-- What development promises – Different people have different goals of development
+- What development promises – Different people have different goals for development

 - Concept of PPP – Purchasing power parity